CSCI-1100/support_chat/production_setup.md

 Let's say, for example, that when you run `systemctl status gunicorn`, you find that it exited with an error.
 You can then check the log `journalctl -e -u gunicorn` to figure out more detail so you can search the error and correct it.

+Use the systemctl `start`, `stop`, and `restart` to start and stop services.
+Use `sudo systemctl daemon-reload` after you make a change to an enabled service file.